 The Environment Act 1986

-The Environment Act gives the Commissioner and her employees wide powers to gather information.
+The Environment Act gives the Commissioner and his employees wide powers to gather information.
 They have a corresponding obligation to maintain secrecy in respect of all matters which come into their knowledge through their job, except where the information has to be released for purposes connected with either administering or carrying out the provisions of the Act.

 In some cases, we may need to ask if you mind other organisations or public authorities knowing who you are.
 If you do not wish to be identified in this way you might want to notify us of this in your initial correspondence.